 Show summary Hide summary

 The first name Belaid, I hear it often, especially when talking about football or Maghreb culture.
-It’s a name that sounds strong, a bit mysterious, and I have always wondered where it really comes from.
+It’s a first name that sounds strong, a bit mysterious, and I have always wondered where it really comes from.
 Is it just a classic Arabic first name, or is there something deeper behind it?

 Origin and roots of the first name Belaid